aguia-dev/wc-payment-links/readme.txt

 == Installation ==
 1. Upload this plugin to your WordPress, and activate it;
 2. Access the Payment Links submenu of the WooCommerce menu
 3. register as many payment links as you want

 == Screenshots ==
 - Screenshots

 == Changelog ==

+= 1.0.4 = 18-03-2024
+* Build: update plugin dependencies
+* Feat: add plugin logo
+* Feat: translate plugin
+* Feat: add block compatibility

 = 1.0.3 = 02-05-2024
 * Fix: documentation files